Drew Tate: St. Louis Rams

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

 After his release from the Rams, Tate signed a practice roster agreement with the Saskatchewan Roughriders in 2007.
-After spending two years on either the practice roster or the injured reserve list, Tate was removed from the practice roster on November 9, 2008 and became a free agent.
+After spending two years on either the practice roster or the injured reserve list, Tate was removed from the practice roster on November 9, 2008, and became a free agent.

 Calgary Stampeders

 Tate signed with the Calgary Stampeders on June 3, 2009.

 On November 9, 2010, Tate signed a contract extension with the Stampeders.
-Due to ineffective play by incumbent quarterback Henry Burris, Tate received his first professional start against his former team, the Roughriders, on October 22, 2011 and posted a 25–13 win.
+Due to ineffective play by incumbent quarterback Henry Burris, Tate received his first professional start against his former team, the Roughriders, on October 22, 2011, and posted a 25–13 win.
 Tate went on to lead the Stampeders to three straight wins to the finish off the regular season.
 Drew Tate made his first CFL Playoff start against the Edmonton Eskimos.
 Tate struggled throwing 5 completions in 10 attempts for 99 yards and an interception.
 At the start of the second half he was replaced by Henry Burris who could not lead the Stamps to victory, thus ending the season.
 In the off-season the Stamps traded away Burris making Tate the starting quarterback.

 He opened the 2012 CFL season with a dominant win over the Montreal Alouettes.
 However, in the second week of the season Tate suffered a dislocated shoulder in his non-throwing arm.
 Tate opted to perform surgery on it immediately, seemingly ending his season.
 However, Tate returned to play in the final two games of the regular season.
 Tate was announced the starter for Stamps home game of the Western Division Semi-Finals against the Saskatchewan Roughriders.
 He broke his forearm and may have suffered a concussion during the game but played the entire game nonetheless.
 His 68-yard TD pass to Romby Bryant with only 20 seconds left gave the Stamps the victory.
 However, the broken forearm caused him to miss the Western Final and the 100th Grey Cup.